TogoOfficial Name: Togolese Republic

 Driving can be haphazard and disorderly, particularly in crowded city centers.

 Public Transportation: You are advised to exercise caution when using any form of local public transportation, particularly moto-taxis.
 Never get into a taxi with unknown passengers and always agree on the fare before getting in.

 See our Road Safety page for more information.

-Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the Government of Togo’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Togo’s air carrier operations.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Togo, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Togo’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.
-However, Ethiopian Airlines has established direct flights between Newark and Lomé.